Contents

 London Tower Bridge Facts

-The Tower Bridge today is one of the most important ways across the river Thames.
-In fact, according to some estimates around 40,000 people cross the bridge on a daily basis.
+The Tower Bridge today is one of the most important ways across the River Thames.
+In fact, according to some estimates around 40,000 people cross the bridge daily.

 Tower Bridge is now electrically powered and rises approximately 800 times each year, up to ten times per day in the summertime.